Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   status   Query status of a filesystem storage cluster... suspend  Suspend a filesystem storage cluster in Azure
 ```
+As the `fs.json` configuration file can contain multiple storage cluster
+definitions, all `fs cluster` commands require the argument
+`STORAGE_CLUSTER_ID` after any option below is specified targeting the
+storage cluster to perform actions against.

 * `add` will create a remote fs cluster as defined in the fs config file
 * `del` will delete a remote fs cluster as defined in the fs config file
   * `--delete-resource-group` will delete the entire resource group that